caasmo/restinpieces-litestream/README.md

 *   Cross-compilation is simple.
 *   There are no conflicts with any other SQLite drivers (whether pure-Go or CGO-based) that your main application might use.

+This aligns perfectly with the `restinpieces` framework, whose default database driver is [zombiezen.com/go/sqlite](https://zombiezen.com/go/sqlite), which is also a pure-Go driver.
+This ensures a CGO-free environment when using the default settings for both the framework and this module.

 ## SQLite PRAGMAs for Litestream

 Consider setting the following PRAGMAs in your application when initializing the database connection for optimal performance and compatibility with Litestream: